 There are different types of real estate investment trusts, with the distinction being in the range of properties they trade in.

-An equity REIT buys properties then generates income through rent.
+An equity REIT buys properties and then generates income through rent.
 This is the most popular type of real estate investment trust.

 While some equity REITs specialize in a particular property type, others invest across various sectors.
 For instance, a REIT may focus on hotels alone, while another may purchase and rent out office buildings, shopping malls, hospitals, and more.